 Today this district also includes the Methodist presence in Tunis with its emphasis on social services (assistance for students and immigrants from sub-Saharan Africa), and on a joint service with the Reformed Church.

+The Christian Church is a tiny minority in North Africa.
 But encouraged by new awakenings – for instance in the nineties in Kabylia – and against all odds, the Methodists faithfully press on.
 There are worship services, Bible studies, weddings and baptisms.
-There is a longstanding ecumenical cooperation.
-And the Gospel is not only proclaimed but also put into action in very practical ways, which leads to the fact that over and over people are expressing their interest in the Christian faith.
+And the Gospel is not only proclaimed but also put into action, which leads to the fact that over and over people are expressing their interest in the Christian faith.